January 1, 2023

 Decoding the family relationship

-Let’s start by stating the definition of the word relationship
+Let’s start by stating the definition of the word relationship:

 The way in which two or more concepts, objects, or people are connected